 When should I expect my delivery if I’m I’m not in Australia?

 How do Exchanges work?

-You can exchange your Halo within 30 days of purchasing.
-But only if it meet the Exchanges criteria.
+You can exchange your Halo within 90 days of purchasing.
+But only if it meets the Exchanges criteria.

 This means the halo has not been tampered with, worn or taken out of its protective net.
-It needs to be in an un-used condition and returned with all original packaging.
+It needs to be in an un-used condition and returned with all original packaging and accessories.
 You can take your Sitting Pretty Halo out of it’s plastic sleeve to check that the colour matches, however we can't accept it back if it has been: